 With the release of AJ Hawk, it's clear that the Green Bay Packers are looking to rebuild the center and heart of their defense.
 With Clay Matthews playing inside for the second half of last season, he did a great job, but his true position is on the outside, leaving a hole in the middle of their LB corps.
 Benardick McKinney, the top ILB in this draft, makes perfect sense for Green Bay here in the late first.
 Green Bay's defense is almost there, but can't seem to get over the hump, and relies too much on the offense to win games.
 With McKinney, more leadership and experience will be felt on this defense.
 Though just a rookie, McKinney plays like a vet and would become the heart of the defense that AJ Hawk was for the team for many years in Green Bay.

-It's hard to find too many holes on this Seattle Seahawks roster.
-More than anything, the talented group needs depth in order to continue to succeed as they have the past few years.
-The largest need comes from offense, where there really isn't anyone too effective at the TE position.
-While it may seem silly, drafting a TE early in the draft, even here in round one, would make sense.
+The New Orleans Saints made one of the more bold moves this offseason, trading their top player in Jimmy Graham for this pick here.
+Looking at the depth chart, it seems as though there really isn't anyone worthy of starting in place of him on the current roster.
+While it may seem silly drafting a TE early in round one, it would make sense, especially with New Orleans having an earlier selection in which they grabbed a top defensive player.
 Maxx Williams, proving to be the best of the crop in this year's TE class, has had a good Senior Bowl and Combine workouts.
-After all, he'd be another weapon for Russell Wilson to throw to, which should be a cause for concern against opposing defenses next season and in the future.
+After all, he'd be the replacement for Jimmy Graham, which should help Drew Brees and be a cause for concern against opposing defenses next season and in the future.

 A surprisingly easy drag & drop site creator.
 Learn more.

 Tennessee Titans Jameis Winston QB Florida St

 St. Louis Rams Andrus Peat OT Stanford

 Minnesota Vikings LeVante Parker WR Louisville